 Turkmenistan, and Vietnam.

-Among the countries under surveillance are several democracies: Australia, because of the upcoming implementation of a highly developed Internet filtering system, and South Korea, where draconian laws are creating too many specific restrictions on
+under surveillance are several democracies: Australia, because of the upcoming implementation of a highly developed Internet filtering system, and South Korea, where draconian laws are creating too many specific restrictions on Web users by

 Dr Fariz claimed that although blacklisting pornographic content could be justified from a moral standpoint, there was a fine line when censoring other subjects.

-We are advocates of total freedom [ ...BUT... not for porn] .
+advocates of total freedom [ ...BUT... not for porn] .
 In many cases, websites may be blocked for good or bad reasons - we are not here to judge.
-Unfortunately, what tends to be
+Unfortunately, what tends to be happening more

 frequently is that in the name of combating the evil we seem to be killing a lot of the good.
-We have called, and we still call, for people to understand that the veering principles of blocking specific sites can be abused and has
+We have called, and we still call, for people to understand that the veering principles of blocking specific sites can be abused and has been abused -

 New Zealand has quietly been working on its internet filter, due for launch by the end of next month.